vicariousdrama/BoostZapper/docs/BotCommands.md

 ### CONDITIONS *`ADD`*

 Use this command to add a condition to the list of those the bot should use.
+You can define multiple conditions and use the CONDITIONS UP operation described below to control the order condition definitions are checked.

 Required arguments: